MitMaro/git-interactive-rebase-tool/README.md

 #### Debian and derivatives

-You will need `build-essential` and `libncursesw5-dev` to build the project.
-Additionally, you will need `pkg-config` and `liblzma-dev` if you wish to build a release.
-They can be installed using `apt-get`:
+If you plan to build a release package you will need `pkg-config` and `liblzma-dev`.
+They can be installed using `apt`:

-    sudo apt-get install build-essential libncursesw5-dev
-    sudo apt-get install pkg-config liblzma-dev
+    sudo apt install pkg-config liblzma-dev

 ### Build and run